michael-freling/michael-freling.github.io/content/docs/blender.md

 3D animation
 ===

+During 3D animation, a 3D model keeps changing temporarily.
+There are mainly 2 ways to achieve this, using bones or shape keys.
+Bones are objects while shape keys aren't.

+Basics with bones,

 1. In order to add an object into your Timeline Editor, choose an object, right click, and click to **_Insert Keyframe** and select one of them like **Location and Rotation**.
 1. Set a parent into an object
     1. Click a child object and then click a parent object